 Instead of putting a hex on Moses and the Israelites, he did as God instructed (Numbers 23:5).
 He blessed them, to the horror of King Balak who had hired him to do the opposite.

-When it comes to fraud Christian leaders, Peter says, “Condemnation and destruction have been wide awake since ancient times, waiting for them” (2:3).
-That might sound like God has predetermined everything, and that he condemned the frauds even before they were born.
+When it comes to fraudulent Christian leaders, Peter says, “Condemnation and destruction have been wide awake since ancient times, waiting for them” (2:3).
+That might sound like God has predetermined everything and that he condemned the frauds even before they were born.
 How do you react to that?